 Getting Around Destin

 The best way to get around Destin is by car.
-Driving enables you to visit any of the 12 beach access points, and despite the traffic, is the preferred mode of transportation.
+Driving enables you to visit any of the 13 beach access points and, despite the traffic, is the preferred mode of transportation.
 Recent travelers agree, moving slowly in your own vehicle is better than being stranded at a bus stop.
-In fact, most vacationers drive to Destin instead of flying into Northwest Florida Regional Airport (VPS), also known as the Okaloosa Regional Airport.
-The Pensacola Gulf Coast Regional Airport (PNS) and Panama City-Bay County International Airport (PFN) also serve the area but are more than an hour drive away.
+In fact, most vacationers drive to Destin instead of flying into Destin-Fort Walton Beach Airport (VPS).
+The Pensacola International Airport (PNS) and the Northwest Florida Beaches International Airport (ECP) also serve the area, but are located more than an hour away.
 You can rent a car from any of these airports.

-Wave bus routes 30 and 32 serve the Destin area along U.S. 98, more commonly referred to as the Emerald Coast Parkway.
-Adults pay $1 to ride, and children with heights equal to or shorter than the top of the fare box ride free with an accompanied adult.
-The bus runs every thirty minutes in the summer and every hour in the winter.
+EC Rider bus routes Nos.
+30, 32 and 33 serve the Destin area along U.S. 98, more commonly referred to as the Emerald Coast Parkway.
+Popular stops include Henderson Beach State Park and Crystal Beach .
+Adults pay $1.50 to ride, and children with heights equal to or shorter than the top of the fare box ride free with an accompanying adult.
+The bus runs every 30 minutes in the summer and every hour in the winter.
 Travelers have deemed the bus system "unreliable," so a car is still your best option.